The Macy’s Thanksgiving Day Parade Broadcast Is Awful!

 The Diary of A Wimpy Kid balloon comes into view.
 A marching band performance, followed by a little girl singing.
 Not sure who she is.
 I admit I’m starting to fast forward through this thing.

 The Hello Kitty balloon!
 Savannah tells us Hello Kitty is usually “as tall as five apples, but today comes to the Big Apple as tall as three apple trees stacked on top of each other”.

 More unintended laughs.
 Savannah is a riot!
 Turning on the close captioning might make this funnier.

 As we go to a commercial break we’re reminded to stay tuned after the parade for the National Dog Show on NBC, sponsored by Purina.

-The Louis the Duck float.
-I have no idea who this is, but they mention this duck family is about to check into a Hilton suite.
-Not hard to figure out who this duck is repping.
+The Lewis the Duck float.
+I have no idea who this is, but they mention this duck family is about to check into a Hilton suite, so it’s not hard to figure out who this duck is repping.
 Andy Grammar sings standing on this duck float.